go-aah/docs/tutorial/form-submission.md

 Page includes details about the implemented functionality and button to go to User Profile - Form Submission.
 It is self explanatory.

 Fill out the form fields and submit.
 As a response, submitted field values displayed on the page.

-### Explanation

-  * `controllers` package
-      - `AppController` has implementation of `UserProfileSubmit`, which receives the submitted form values.
-  * `views` directory
-      - Implements pages for collecting form-data and displays the submitted form-data in `userprofile.html`.
-  * `routes.conf` has routes defined for index page, display user profile form page and to receive form data submission on server side.

 <br><br>
 <center>**Spread the word of `aah`, the web framework for Go.
 Thank you!**</center>